zachary-costa/spring2020-cs160-team-smores/README.md

 Install the dependancies using 'npm install'.
 At the root of the project, create a .env file with
   <code>PORT=8081</code> as the content.
+ The mySQL server needs to have a database named <code>testdb</code>, and a user matching the specifications in the dbconfig file.
+Afterwards, run the init.sql file.
   Make sure the mySQL server is running and use the init script inside the database folder for first time setup.
 Using a command prompt:
   Start the front-end server with '<code>npm start</code>' or '<code>yarn run</code>' at the root folder.